camunda/camunda-bpm-platform/clients/java/README.md

 released and available again for being fetched and locked by clients.

 ### Handler
-A handler object has to be provided for each topic subscription.
-To do so, the lambda expression `(externalTask, externalTaskService) -> {...}` can be used to implement a custom routine which is invoked whenever an External Task is fetched and locked successfully.
+A handler object implementing `ExternalTaskHandler` interface has to be provided for each topic subscription.
+Handlers can be used to implement a custom routine which is invoked whenever an External Task is fetched and locked successfully.
-The lambda expression provides access to the respective `ExternalTask` as well as the `ExternalTaskService`.
+The `execute` method, which will be invoked in this case, provides access to the respective `ExternalTask` as well as the `ExternalTaskService`.

 ### Completing Tasks
 Once the work is done, the External Task can be completed.
 This means for the Workflow Engine that the execution will